navinlabcode/copykat/README.md

 A final note, I also put some useful annotation data along with copykat:
 1) full.anno: the full annotation of 56051 genes (hg38) including absolute positions, chr, start, end, ensemble id, gene symbol and G band.
+2) full.anno.mm10: the full annotation of 51450 genes (mm10) including absolute positions, chr, start, end, ensemble id, gene symbol and G band.
-2) DNA.hg20: the coordinates in hg38 of the 220kb variable bins excluding Y chromosome.
+3) DNA.hg20: the coordinates in hg38 of the 220kb variable bins excluding Y chromosome.
-3) cyclegenes: that are removed from copykat analysis.
+4) cyclegenes: that are removed from copykat analysis.
-4) exp.rawdata: UMI matrix from a breast tumor.
+5) exp.rawdata: UMI matrix from a breast tumor.

 Final final note, CopyKAT had difficulty in predicting tumor and normal cells in the cases of pediatric and liquid tumors that have a few CNAs.
 CopyKAT provides two ways to bypass this to give certain output instead of being dead staright: 1) input a vector of cell names of known normal cells from the same dataset 2) or try to search for T cells.